What Is Peri-Implantitis And How Serious Is It?

 - Swollen or tender lymph nodes around the neck or armpits.

-If you feel that your daily life is being affected by pain or discomfort around your dental implants, call us immediately to schedule an appointment.
+If you feel that your daily life is affected by pain or discomfort around your dental implants, call us immediately to schedule an appointment.
 Pain or sensitivity while chewing, drinking, exercising, or moving your head into different positions, headaches, soreness, or stiffness in the jaw is not healthy.
-These symptoms may indicate a problem and need to be looked at by a Periodontist as soon as possible.
+These symptoms may indicate a problem and need to be looked at by a periodontist as soon as possible.

 My doctor brought in the Endodontist and Oral Surgeon in a carefully choreographed treatment plan that was thoroughly discussed and approved by me after explanations about the rationale and timing.
 Do not hesitate to pick up the phone and put your teeth in the hands of Dental Partners.